 Health Care Costs 101: California Addendum, 2012, Data File (30 K)

 National health spending grew slightly in 2015, from 5.3% in 2014 to 5.8% in 2015.
 US health spending reached $3.2 trillion in 2015, or $9,990 per capita, and accounted for 17.8% of gross domestic product (GDP).
 The faster growth was due, in part, to coverage expansion under the Affordable Care Act (ACA) and increased spending on prescription drugs.

 The Health Care Costs 101 series of reports, which rely on the most recent data available, details how much is spent on health care in the US, which services are purchased, and who is paying for what.
 The next full edition of the series will be released in 2017.

 Key findings include:

-A quick reference guide with 2015 data can be found under Document Downloads.
+The full report, as well as all the charts found in the report, plus a quick reference guide with 2015 data, can be found under Document Downloads.
 Full reports with previous years' data are also available.

 The CHCF Blog: New Report Assesses Government Health Care Roles, Sounds Alarm Bell on Prescription Drug Spending